Derek Carr, QB, Fresno State (HT: 6’2⅜, WT: 214 lbs)

 A charismatic leader with the physical tools and intangibles to be the face of an NFL franchise, Derek Carr is the top-rated senior quarterback in this class.
 The younger brother of former first overall pick David Carr, he rewrote the record books at Fresno State this past season with statistics usually only seen in video games.
 Still, concerns exist about his footwork and ability to handle pressure.
 After an impressive showing at the Senior Bowl, where he was the best signal-caller in attendance, his draft stock appears to be on the rise.
 He will fit best in a vertical offense that utilizes his arm strength.

-Draft Projection: Middle First Round—Early Second Round
+Draft Projection: 1st-2nd Round